 Net Investment Income Tax

 Though it's not likely to affect you, your CD interest is also subject to the net investment income tax.
 This is an extra 3.8 percent federal tax on investment income, including interest earned on CDs, that applies when your income is over the annual limit for your filing status.
-As of 2013, the thresholds are $250,000 if you're married filing jointly, $200,000 if you're single and $125,000 if you're married filing separately.
+As of 2017 and 2018, the thresholds are $250,000 if you're married filing jointly, $200,000 if you're single and $125,000 if you're married filing separately.

 Extra Tax Paperwork